 If you are looking for a longer hike, head over to Pace Bend Park.
 This 11.6 mile hiking trail is a favorite for hiking in San Antonio and Austin, and will take you through wooded, gravel paths inside a sharp bend of the Colorado River.
 Bring a swimsuit!
-Hikers can take the trek through the main trail of the park and afterwards dive into the Colorado River from the rocky cliffs.
+Hikers can trek through the park’s main trail and afterwards dive into the Colorado River from the rocky cliffs.
 The trail itself is mostly shaded and won’t afford you many views of the river, but you can take a short detour and camp on the cliffs overlooking the river.

-Note: For those older than 12, there is a $5 fee to enter the park.
-Only cash is accepted at the entrance booth.
+Note: For those older than 12, there is a $5 fee to enter the park, and they only accept cash.

 Tinaja and Dogleg Canyon Loop